slack-samples/deno-github-functions/README.md

 ## Deploying Your App

-When you're done with development, you can deploy a production version of your app to Slack hosted infrastructure using `slack deploy`:
+When you're done with development, you can deploy a production version of your app to Slack hosting using `slack deploy`:

 ```zsh
 $ slack deploy